Recurrence formula for some higher order evolution equations: Back ground and basic concepts

 and therefore

 is valid under the commutation assumption.
 It simply shows the consistency of representations using the alternative infinitesimal generator $a(t,s)$.
 In the following, the logarithmic representation \eqref{altrep} is definitely used, and the original representation \eqref{mastart} appears if it is necessary.
-It is notable here that, based on ordinary and generalized logarithmic representations, the algebraic property of set of generally unbounded infinitesimal generator is known \cite{18iwata,20iwata-2}.
+It is notable for bounded/unbounded operators holding the above representation that, based on ordinary and generalized logarithmic representations, the algebraic property of set of infinitesimal generator is known \cite{18iwata,20iwata-2}.